-The COPS Office is pleased to announce the awarding of 86 FY2013 Coordinated Tribal Assistance Solicitation (CTAS) grants for approximately $26 million.
+The COPS Office is pleased to announce the awarding of 67 FY 2015 Coordinated Tribal Assistance Program (CTAS) grants to 52 tribes for approximately $26 million.

-This year, the Office of Community Oriented Policing Services partnered with the Office of Justice of Programs and the Office on Violence Against Women to award over $90 million to American Indian and Alaska Native communities to enhance law enforcement, bolster justice systems, prevent youth substance abuse, address violence against women, serve crime victims, and support other efforts to combat crime.
+The Department of Justice is proud to announce the sixth year of awards under the Coordinated Tribal Assistance Solicitation (CTAS).
+This year, the Office of Community Oriented Policing Services partnered with the Office of Justice of Programs and the Office of Violence Against Women to award over $97 million to American Indian and Alaska Native communities to enhance law enforcement, bolster justice systems, prevent youth substance abuse, address violence against women, serve crime victims, and support other efforts to combat crime.

-For more information about the Fiscal Year 2013 awards, please visit the Tribal Justice and Safety Website.
+For more information about the Fiscal Year 2015 award, please visit the Tribal Justice and Safety Website.

 The COPS Office is pleased to announce the availability of a variety of training opportunities specifically for recipients of the COPS Tribal Resources Grant Program (TRGP) and the tribal community.
 The COPS Office provides training and technical assistance (TTA) to implement and enhance justice system efforts, particularly in the Tribal law enforcement field.
 For more information, please click here on Tribal Law Enforcement Community Policing Resources.